cawfree/react-native-heat-map/README.md

   </tr>
 </table>

 The native Android solution is implemented using [simpleheat](https://github.com/mourner/simpleheat) as the development reference.
 On iOS, the heatmap is presented using the performant [LFHeatMap](https://github.com/gpolak/LFHeatMap) as a CocoaPods dependeny.
+This is **not** a `<MapView/>`; but it can be overlaid one.

 ## 🚀 Getting started